 Ruth believes biblical hospitality and building relationships with others depends on prayer.
 She suggests that the first step is to pray and seek God’s guidance in leading us to those individuals.
-The second step is to ask God to instill in us a genuine love for these people.
+Then, the second step is to ask God to instill in us a genuine love for these people.

 According to Ruth, caring enough to share Jesus with others involves a genuine concern for their well-being.
-It means recognizing the transformative power of the gospel and desiring to share it with those who have not yet experienced it.
+In other words, it means recognizing the transformative power of the gospel and desiring to share it with those who have not yet experienced it.
 Ruth reminds us to share the message of Jesus with humility, respect, and sensitivity, honoring the beliefs and cultures of others.

 In contrast, looking the other way implies turning a blind eye to the needs and spiritual journeys of others.
-As believers, we are called to be attentive and responsive to the opportunities around us.
-We can seek out meaningful relationships and share the gospel in a way that resonates with others.
+However, as believers, we are called to be attentive and responsive to the opportunities around us.
+In this way, we can seek out meaningful relationships and share the gospel in a way that resonates with others.

 The Nations Have Come to Us

 Ruth Ripken suggests many believers have failed to actively go and share the message of Jesus with people from other nations.
 Therefore, God has orchestrated circumstances where individuals from various nations have come to us.
-This is an opportunity for believers to share their faith with those from different cultural and national backgrounds.
+As a result, we have an opportunity to share our faith with those from different cultural and national backgrounds.

 God works through different means to accomplish His purposes.
-For example, globalization and migration create opportunities for believers to interact with people from different nations within their own communities.
+For example, globalization and migration create opportunities for us to interact with people from different nations within our own communities.

 By meeting with individuals from other nations within our own local contexts, we have the chance to build relationships.
-We can demonstrate God’s love through acts of hospitality and kindness and share the good news of Jesus Christ.
+For example, we can demonstrate God’s love through acts of hospitality and kindness and share the good news of Jesus Christ.
 It is an invitation to embrace the diversity and richness of cultures and to fulfill the Great Commission by making disciples of all nations.